galaxyproject/galaxy_mentor_network/mentorship_guidelines.md

 *Voila!
 You're set!*

-### Time Commitment

-As a GMentee, you are expected to give at least 5 hours a week to your project.
-Depending on your arrangements with your GMentor, meeting calls will be held as scheduled.
-A call with the Network Manager will also be held three times during the duration of the program.

-Details of the meetings will be created in a Google calendar so you can add them to your calendar for reminders and updates.

-### Expectations

-- Your GMentor is available to guide you and answer all your questions to the best of their ability.
-- The sole responsibility of your project rests on you, your mentor will not carry out your project for you.
-- Detailed and Timely reviews on your project or contributions will be given by GMentors.
-- At least 30 minutes of meeting calls between you and your mentor will be held weekly.

 ## Mentors

 Mentors are members of the community who have volunteered to help mentor community members to foster the growth of the Galaxy Community.

+### Expectations

+- Availability to guide mentees and answer all their questions to the best of your ability.
+- Detailed and Timely reviews on projects or contributions.
+- At least 30 minutes of meeting calls between you and your mentee is held weekly.
+- Attend a Mentor training session: a link to the training video will be provided in your mail.
+- Report issues or ask questions in the GMentor community chat.
+- Support is provided for all mentors in the matrix chat.

+### Time Commitment

+As a GMentor, you are expected to give at least 30 minutes a week to your mentee’s project.
+Depending on your arrangements with your mentee, meeting calls will hold as scheduled.
+Also, a call with the Network Manager will be held three times during the duration of the program.

+Details of the meetings will be created in a calendar so you can add them to your calendar for reminders and updates.

 ### First Steps: Getting Started